gsiems/tranquillus/doc/parm_parse_rules.md

     * *<:*  Less than the provided number.
     * *<>:* Not equal to the provided number.

 * **date:** Treat the parameter like a date.
 This can include a prefix plus underscore to change the behavior.
+Additionally, date ranges may be defined by supplying two, comma separated, dates (no prefix).
+This becomes "WHERE date_column BETWEEN date1 AND date2".
+Valid prefixes
-Valid prefixes are:
+are:

     * *=:* Equal to.
 This is the default behavior.
     * *>=:* Greater than, or equal to, the provided date.